Tknott95/HoneyBadgerMining/README.md

-  # going to set all fans with only the gpu active for now nvidia-settings -a [gpu:0]/GPUFanControlState=1  -a [fan:2]/GPUTargetFanSpeed=39
+  # going to set all fans with only the gpu, by gpu #,  active for now nvidia-settings -a [gpu:0]/GPUFanControlState=1  -a [fan:2]/GPUTargetFanSpeed=39